 – Belgium: As a homo politicus I have of course visited Brussels several times, including visits to some of the EU institutions.

 – Croatia: It was still Yugoslavia back then and this was my first trip to a Socialist country.
-The Cold War upbringing had worked well as I was dutifully scared when upon crossing the border I saw the red star on the flag and had my first glimpse at a Kalashnikov.
+The Cold War upbringing had worked well as I was dutifully scared when upon crossing the border I saw the red star on the flag and had my first glimpse at soldiers with Kalashnikov rifles.

 – Czech Republic: I first went to Prague in 1990 after the revolution which overthrew Communism.
 I have been to Prague and a few other cities since and find it charming and interesting.
 A visit to Terezin/Theresienstadt, the site of a former concentration camp was very memorable.
-On a happier note, Bor-Vysocany has the best paintball field I have ever seen.
+On a happier note, Bor-Vysocany has the best paintball field in Europe.

 – Egypt: Just one day in Sinai, on a day trip from Israel.
 I remember Egyptian passport control which my friend successfully bribed, a car rental company without any cars, a dubious meal in the desert, soaring heat and a bus that looked like it would fall apart any second.

 – France: In 1992 I attended a forest fire fighting camp of the Scouts de France in Luminy, outside of Marseille.
-One week we had to help the fire fighters to spot forest fires, and one week we learned how to sail, how to climb, how to dive and were just hiking along the coast, sleeping under the stars.
+One week we had to help the fire fighters with spotting forest fires, and one week we learned how to sail, climb and dive and were just hiking along the coast, sleeping under the stars.
 Beautiful!
 Since, I have been to Strasbourg a few times (for the EU Parliament mainly) and to Paris, where I once ended up by accident when returning from New York.

 – Italy: When I was a child, we took a few family trips to the Dolomites in South Tyrol.
 Later I visited Rome, the most beautiful city in the world, and Venice.
 In October 2013, I finally moved to Italy, first to live in Sicily for 6 months, which was not enough to explore that diverse island with its fascinating mountain ranges, old cities and volcanic islands, and then another 6 months in Bari.